CrystalStream/mercado-amazon-extension/README.md

 It's a simple flask app that holds only one endpoint and do all the scrapping.

-You'll to install some python libs, and i highly recommend you to use [virtual envs]().
+You'll to install some python libs, and I highly recommend you to use [virtual envs]().

-First move to the `scrapper/` folder, once you're there, you can install the dependencies by running:
+First move to the `scraper/` folder, once you're there, you can install the dependencies by running:

 ```bash
 pip install -r requirements.txt